materials-data-facility/scythe/docs/source/goals.rst

 1. *How do I get access to files that I want to parse?*
     MaterialsIO does not solve the data transfer problem
 2. *How can I parse large numbers of files reliably?*
-    MaterialsIO is not a distributed workflow engine, but is designed to intregrate with one for extracting metadata from large filesystems.
+    MaterialsIO is not a distributed workflow engine, but is designed to integrate with one for extracting metadata from large filesystems.
 3. *How can I translate data into the schema needed for my application?*
     The goal of MaterialsIO is to go from opaque to well-documented formats.